-In 2018 alone, North Carolina reported 27,915 DUI arrests and 421 DUI fatalities.
 It is no secret that drunk drivers are among the most dangerous drivers on North Carolina’s roads.
 Their delayed reactions and impaired physical and mental faculties, drunk drivers have a greater tendency to cause high speed collisions and head-on impacts that result in serious injury or death.
 But drunk driving is a preventable issue.
 When an impaired person gets behind the wheel and causes harm it’s important to hold that driver accountable.

 The first thing to realize if you or a loved one has been injured by a drunk driver is that the driver is often not the only liable person.
 Recovering insurance policy limits from the drunk driver is often the “low hanging fruit” for lawyers.
-If you or a loved one gets catastrophically injured by a drunk driver who has a minimum limits policy, an experienced attorney can assist you with recovering those policy limits.
+North Carolina has low minimum coverage policies that, even if an attorney can settle for the maximum, is not nearly enough to make a victim whole.

 The recovery of punitive damages are driven by the facts that surround the drunk driving.
 For example, is this the only offense by this defendant or do they have a history?
 Have they driven drunk again since causing the injury?
 There are any number of facts that can help drive the recovery of punitive damages, and it is very much a case by case inquiry.
 A good investigation into the punitive damages element of a drunk driving case can help result in a policy limits tender even when the injuries are not severe.

-Maginnis Law’s lead personal injury attorney, T. Shawn Howard, is experienced in handling complex drunk driving personal injury cases.
-Mr. Howard is a million dollar and multi-million-dollar advocate, and he has also been designated a Super Lawyers Rising Star every year since 2016.
-In 2018, Mr. Howard was able to recover $2,930,952 in settlement for the family of the victim of a head-on collision due to a drunk driver.
+Maginnis Howard’s lead personal injury attorney, T. Shawn Howard, has proven experience handling complex drunk driving personal injury cases.
+He is a million dollar and multi-million-dollar advocate, and he has also been designated a Super Lawyers Rising Star every year since 2016.